airbytehq/airbyte/airbyte-integrations/connectors/destination-gcs/README.md

 ## Airbyte Employee

-- Access the `destination s3 creds` secrets on Last Pass, and put it in `sample_secrets/config.json`.
+- Access the `destination gcs creds` secrets on Last Pass, and put it in `sample_secrets/config.json`.
 - Rename the directory from `sample_secrets` to `secrets`.

 ## Add New Output Format